nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `saveto PATH`
 Example:
 * `saveto MyDropbox` <br>
-    It will create a folder 'MyDropbox' under the current path where the program is and save the data file when user start to add task.
+    It will create a folder `MyDropbox` under the current path where the program is and save the data file when user start to add task.

 #### Deleting tasks: `delete`
 Deletes tasks or events for when you wish to remove them entirely from the list. <br>
 <!-- Format: `delete INDEX [LEFT/RIGHT/INCOMPLETED/COMPLETED]` -->
 Format: `delete INDEX`